 He is survived by his eight children and three wives.
 Authorities say the incest charges against him will now be dropped.

 Did you know?
-Paying for investigative journalists to report from all corners of the country is expensive.
+Paying for investigative journalists to report from all corners of the world is expensive.
 Luckily we don’t do that.
-Still, things like website hosting and eating do cost money.
+Still, things like website hosting and paying writers does cost money.
 So if you liked this article, consider chipping in.
-Donate
+Donate Here